Buyer Guide for Lymphedema Pumps

 - PCD E0675 used in the treatment of peripheral arterial disease is not reasonable and necessary and therefore not covered.

-The use of pneumatic compression devices is contraindicated in those individuals with active infection, metastatic disease or radiation for lymphadema.
+The use of pneumatic compression devices is contraindicated in those individuals with active infection, metastatic disease, or radiation for lymphedema.
 Contraindications for CVI include serious arterial insufficiency, edema due to congestive heart failure, phlebitis, deep vein thrombosis, or a localized wound infection or cellulitis.